 Google has now finally launched Google Drive cloud service.
 Still in Beta stage with limited access to users the cloud service offers up quite a unique mix to fend off the competition.
 Google Docs is built right into Google Drive, so you can work with others in real time on documents, spreadsheets and presentations.
-You can install Drive on your Mac or PC and can download the Drive app to your Android phone or tablet (iOS coming soon).
+If you’re looking for a free solution – instead of just waiting for a HostGator Cyber Monday Deal 2016 discount and picking up your own hosting server, you can install Drive on your Mac or PC and can download the Drive app to your Android phone or tablet (iOS coming soon).
 Search by keyword and filter by file type, owner and more.
 Drive can even recognize text in scanned documents using Optical Character Recognition (OCR) technology.

 It feels as if general reactions to Google Drive have been good, but not great: That Google’s service is a fine player among its peers, but not noteworthy enough to generate a massive, digital rush to Google’s servers.
 We’ve rounded up some of the larger criticisms that might be keeping Drive from dominating, all areas that Google could stand to work on if it wants the prettiest cloud in the sky.

 How many of you have ever run out of space on your Gmail account?
 We’re willing to bet that it’s a rare occurrence for all but the most popular of Gmail users, makes one wonder why Google is so generous with its email capacity (10GB) and so seemingly stingy with its Drive storage (5GB).

 2. Cross-Platform Support

 And the mobile war continues: Google Drive is fully supported on the Android platform with a native application (go figure).
 Windows, OS X, and Chrome OS systems can all download a dedicated Google Drive app as well — in fact, it’s the only way you can access your cloud.
 As for iOS, Blackberry, and Windows Phone owners…